clemsos/writings/_quora/2013-06-16-What-are-the-best-ways-for-a-non-French-person-to-make-friends-with-French-people.md

 language: en
 title: |
-    What are the best ways for a non-French person to make friends with French people? - Quora
+    What are the best ways for a non-French person to make friends with French people?
 ---

 As anywhere else, just be curious about what people care about and do in